 - Streamlining

 That’s what we’re here for.
-And so having meetings about the meetings about the meetings is a time waster, in my opinion.
-Do an audit of all the meetings that you’re having and see if you can’t cut that down.
+Having meetings about meetings is a time-waster, in my opinion.
+Audit all the meetings you’re having and see if you can cut them down.
 See what can be eliminated.
 See what can be shifted to a quick 30-second Voxer chat, or even better, into your operating system as a small, short-to-do task you assign someone else.

 Last but not least is ineffective communication.
 This relates to meetings, like a back-and-forth all day long.
-It’s just unnecessary and misunderstanding.
-This is where I think communication through email is a huge time waster.
+It’s just unnecessary and a misunderstanding.
+This is where I think communication through email is a huge time-waster.

-For me, I’m going to tell you what I need.
+I’m going to tell you what I need.
 You’re going to get it done, and we’ll move forward.
-Let’s get things done effectively and efficiently and with communication.
-Being an entrepreneur and having been in some leadership positions for most of my life, I had to work with people or with customers or clients.
-I’ve learned that being extremely forward and respectful, but forward is always the best policy.
+Let’s get things done effectively and efficiently, and with communication.
+Being an entrepreneur and having held leadership positions for most of my life, I have had to work with people, customers, and clients.
+I’ve learned that being extremely forward and respectful, but forward, is always the best policy.

 Be Honest in a Grace-Led Way

-Being honest in a grace-led way is going always to return the best results.
-I need this by this time is going to do a lot better than:
+Being honest in a grace-led way always yields the best results.
+I need this by this time, is going to do a lot better than:

 - I hope you can get this done